 - Urgency or unusual requests.
 Requirements might seem strict, urgent or out of the ordinary, like paying in cash or hurrying you through signing documents.
 They may claim to have a limited time offer that expires when you hang up the phone, or say things like “I’m doing you a favor.”

 - Reckless driving.
 A tough one to spot, drivers looking for an insurance payout may not drive safely on the road in general.
 Consider changing lanes, slowing down or taking a different route to avoid drivers who ride your bumper, swerve or change lanes quickly.

 - High target driver.
 Scammers tend to hit people who can get them paid quickly and without a fuss.
 They tend to target women, seniors and wealthy drivers.
 Be on alert for a scam if you might be a tempting mark for thieves.

-Must read: Do I need a dash cam to prevent scams?
+Must read: Can a dash cam help prevent scams?